To find your business niche, ask yourself this simple question:

 Research – Research – Research

-In today’s digital world, there are lots of relatively simple ways to research the potential strength of your market.
+In today’s digital world, there are lots of simple ways to research the potential strength of your market.

 Check out your competition